My Story

 And I kept testing it.
 On myself.

 Then motherhood came, just as I graduated, and I took this work even deeper.
-I became a cycle breaker.
-The CEO of myself and my life.
+I became a cycle breaker and the CEO of myself and my life.

 What emerged became the framework I now use with clients.